Check this out:

 Umpqua Basin High Cascade Lakes: The Salmon Trout Enhancement Program (STEP) and volunteers work together to annually stock 11 high mountain lakes in the Umpqua watershed with brook trout.
 These lakes provide an opportunity for families to enjoy hiking into a lake for some quality fishing.
 These lakes are within the Umpqua National Forest and several have primitive camp sites near their shore.
 Lakes presently being stocked include: Maidu, Linda, Calamut, Connie, Skookum, Bullpup, Fuller and Big Twin on the the North Umpqua side, plus Wolf at French Junction and Cliff and Buckeye on the South Umpqua side of the drainage.
 Fish Lake, in the Rogue-Umpqua Divide Wilderness area is not stocked, but has naturally reproducing trout.

-Umpqua Basin Rivers and Streams: Trout fishing will open this year May 24.
+Umpqua Basin Rivers and Streams: Trout fishing will open this year May 23.
 Anglers should check regulations carefully for stream closures, gear restrictions, catch-and-release areas, and season dates prior to fishing.
 Rainbow trout are not stocked in Umpqua basin streams and rivers.
-Anglers fishing in the Umpqua watershed should check out the new “50 places to fish within 90 minutes of Roseburg,” brochure available online or at the ODFW office.
+Anglers fishing in the Umpqua watershed should check out the new “50 places to fish within 90 minutes of Roseburg,” (pdf) brochure available at the ODFW office.

 There is a two salmon per day limit and both hatchery and native Chinook are available for harvest.
 Rock Creek annually releases about 340,000 fin-clipped Chinook smolts each year.
 Spring Chinook fishing is open on the North Umpqua up to the markers at Rock Creek.
 The season runs through July 31.